TofanAlina/PowerBI-Projects/Project1_SalesAnalysis/README.md

 - Communicate with clients in the brick-and-mortar sector to understand low sales performance (25% of consumers are in this segment).
 - Adjust inventory and promotion strategies to align with seasonal demand patterns.
 - Investigate customers with decreasing purchase trends to identify reasons (e.g., switching suppliers, product dissatisfaction).

+### Personal Reflection

+My most important takeaways from this project were understanding the process of building a data analysis project — from performing ETL on raw data to creating clear and insightful visualizations — and learning about the AIMS Grid, which is helpful for clarifying tasks and defining project goals.
+Moreover, I strengthened my SQL skills and developed the ability to design visualizations and analyses that answer specific business questions and extract valuable insights from raw data.